 A fundamental problem faced by the general public and the members of an academic discipline in the information age is how to find the most authoritative, comprehensive, and up-to-date information about an important topic.

 That paper is so old that it mentions “CD-ROMs” in the second sentence.
 But for all the years that have passed, the basic problem remains unsolved.
-The requirements are an “impossible trinity”—like having your cake, eating it, and then bringing it to another party.
 The three requirements the authors list—”authoritative, comprehensive, and up-to-date”—are to information what the “impossible trinity” is to economics.
 You can only ever have one or two at once.
 It is like having your cake, eating it, and then bringing it to another party.

 Yet if the goal is to share with people what is true, it is extremely important for a resource to have all of these things.
 It must be trusted.
 It must not leave anything out.
 And it must reflect the latest state of knowledge.
 Unfortunately, all of the other current ways of designing an encyclopedia very badly fail to meet at least one of these requirements.